El Rescate: Post-civil war expansion

+The agency also offered free classes in guitar, pantomime, painting, flute, and karate.

 Legislative advocacy and community engagement

 El Rescate works with Central American communities by providing legal representation and advice in political asylum cases.
-Policy analysis and recommendations are central to the organization's efforts to maintain fair immigration and naturalization legislation.
+It analyzes immigration legislation and submits policy recommendations.
 El Rescate also offers community outreach orientation to individuals and families new to the United States and Los Angeles.
 In the 21st century, El Rescate sponsors community and social events and collaborates with other Salvadoran organizations to host the annual International Convention of Salvadoran Communities Residing Abroad.
 The organization also conducts weekly charlas (public presentations) on legal issues and maintains a website promoting community events.

-In addition to advocacy, El Rescate has been involved in significant fundraising efforts, securing grants for technical assistance, education, and job training in various skills, including English, computers, mechanics, carpentry, and business.
+El Rescate has obtained grants for technical assistance, education, and job training.
 The organization encourages members of the community to start small enterprises, invest in the community, and contribute to the reconstruction of El Salvador.

-Community impact
+Community engagement

-Stories of individuals who fled El Salvador due to political pressure highlight the personal impact of El Rescate's efforts.
 Refugees have found support in learning English, volunteering, and opening various types of businesses.
 Others have received assistance from El Rescate in applying for temporary protected status and finding new housing after losing their homes due to a variety of factors, including the 1992 Los Angeles riots and the 1994 Northridge earthquake.
-Many immigrant families helped by El Rescate now consider Los Angeles their permanent home and actively participate in their communities.

-Through initiatives aimed at empowering the Salvadoran community, such as sponsoring community forums and encouraging political participation, El Rescate continues to advocate for economic and social development.
-The organization's efforts extend to providing mental health services and promoting financial support for small businesses in both the United States and El Salvador, fostering a sense of community and connection to their homeland.
+El Rescate has sponsored community forums, provided mental-health services, and supported small-business programs in the United States and El Salvador.